 Can my test results be emailed?

 Yes, if you had your test sent to the lab, they will be emailed to you.
-Rapid test results are available on the online portal you set up.
+All PCR results are emailed and available on Solv.
+Additionally, you can wait and receive paper copies of your test results.
+Rapid test results are available electronically upon request and on Solv.

 How long should I wait to be tested after a confirmed exposure to COVID-19?